 There are certain errors that go undetected while preparing Trial Balance.
 You need to detect such errors and rectify them before preparing financial statements.

-Accounting & bookkeeping errors can be detected & corrected at following stages:
+Accounting & bookkeeping errors can be detected & corrected at the following stages:

 - Stage I: Before preparation of Trial Balance